xLODGen, DynDOLOD and LODGen

 A simple patching system is used to modify or add new records based on patch files found in ..DynDOLOD\Edit Scripts\DynDOLOD\Rules\*.patch and ..data\DynDOLOD\*.patch

 (3) Scan base records

 Build a list of ACTI, CONT, DOOR, FURN, MSTT, STAT, TREE, GRAS base records suitable for LOD.
-Matching is done based on the full model name and filtered by the mesh rules.
+Matching is done based on the full model name and filtered by the mesh mask rules.
 By default the distant LOD meshes settings on the STAT base records are ignored, unless the checkbox 'Prefer base record LOD assignments over rules' is checked or in case the full model file name matching didn't match anything.